 A maximum of 15 credits per academic year (autumn through summer) may be taken on another UW campus.
-IAS students wishing to complete additional credits through cross-campus registration during an academic year may submit an IAS Cross-Campus/Final Year Residency Petition form.
+IAS students wishing to complete additional credits through cross-campus registration during an academic year may submit a Registration Transaction form.

 In this petition, students must explain in writing why they are petitioning to take beyond the 15 credits allotted them in an academic year.
 Specific course numbers and credit amounts should also be included in this petition.
 The additional credits to petition are calculated by the student, based on what additional courses they want/need to take, and the credit amount of those courses.
 Students within 60 credits of their graduation term may also need to petition the Final Year Residency requirement (see below).

 Submit the completed form to the IAS Student Services & Advising office for departmental recommendation.
 Even with departmental recommendation, there is no guarantee that the UW Bothell Registrar will approve a petition.
 More information on cross-campus registration eligibility is available through the Office of the Registrar.

 A student must complete 45 of their final 60 credits as a matriculated student in residence at the University of Washington campus where the degree is being earned.
 This means that students pursuing majors through the School of Interdisciplinary Arts and Sciences (IAS) may complete up to 15 credits of their final 60 credits in coursework outside of UW Bothell.